Chapter 7 - General Finance Provisions

-- Direct costs are those that can be specifically identified and assigned with relative ease and with a high degree of accuracy to a program or activity.
-These are costs where it is practical to track actual usage by program or activity.
-Examples include, but are not limited to:
+Costs that can be specifically identified and assigned with relative ease and with a high degree of accuracy to a program or activity.
+These are costs where it is practical to track actual use by program or activity.
+Examples include but are not limited to:

-- Indirect costs, often referred to as “overhead," are costs incurred for multiple programs or activities and cannot be readily or easily identified with those programs or activities.
-These costs are not accumulated in units easily traceable to individual activities and therefore must be allocated using a rational and consistent method that approximates the activities' proportional benefit derived.
-Typical costs in this category include:
+Often referred to as “overhead,” indirect costs are costs incurred for multiple programs or activities that cannot be readily or easily identified with those programs or activities.
+These costs are not accumulated in units easily traceable to individual activities and therefore must be allocated using a consistent method.
+Typical expenses in this category include:

-Indirect Costs methods
+Part 4.
+Indirect Costs Methods